ismailnurudeen/FashionConnect/README.md

-# Android Take Home Test

-The purpose of this test is to evaluate your technical skills, communication and mindset.

-You should exemplify the best work you can do with the provided example and perhaps surprise us with your solution.
-You have *one* week time to work on the test, but our expectations are that a fraction of the time is needed for the test.

-## Submission Procedure
-After completing the challenge, push your changes to a remote repo that we can clone from and email the repo to us

-Notes :
-   - Meaningful commit history (git) will be a plus.
-   - Feel free to add some comments or provide information in `README.md` file about things you would like to improve but didn't have time for this.

 ## Project
 * You are expected to add a UI layer to the project using Compose.
 * You will display a list that will show all of the `ClothingItems` from the `ClothingRepository` class.